IBM/maximo-labs-test/MkDocs/github_pages/docs/index.md

-# Welcome to the IBM Maximo Template Lab<br>(Version: 1.0)
+# Welcome to the IBM Maximo Github Pages Lab
-You will learn about Template's capabilities to:

-* One thing
+This lab will document the steps needed in order to use Github Pages to host the Maximo Labs,
+like:

+* Changes to the github repo
+* Edit mkdocs.yml files for all labs
+* Modify the build_all_mkdocs script
-* Another thing
+* ...
-* Yet another third thing

-Maximo Template product information goes here.
+A minimized replica of the originial monitor-hands-on-labs has been used in order to get the basics right.

+The experimentation has been done in a new Github repo in the IBM organization, called maximo-labs-test.

 ---

-**Updated: 2021-01-04**
+**Updated: 2023-12-05**

 ---